Psychiatry is the branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.

 What Treatments Do Psychiatrists Use?

-Psychiatrists use a variety of treatments – including various forms of psychotherapy, medications, psychosocial interventions and other treatments (such as electroconvulsive therapy or ECT), depending on the needs of each patient.
+Psychiatrists use a variety of treatments – including various forms of talk therapy, medications, psychosocial interventions and other treatments (such as electroconvulsive therapy or ECT), depending on the needs of each patient.

 Psychotherapy, sometimes called talk therapy, is a treatment that involves a talking relationship between a therapist and patient.
 It can be used to treat a broad variety of mental disorders and emotional difficulties.
 The goal of psychotherapy is to eliminate or control disabling or troubling symptoms so the patient can function better.
 Depending on the extent of the problem, treatment may take just a few sessions over a week or two or may take many sessions over a period of years.
 Psychotherapy can be done individually, as a couple, with a family, or in a group.